Facing to Latency of Hyperledger Fabric for Blockchain-enabled IoT: Modeling and Analysis: HLF-enabled IoT

 \subsubsection{Ordering Phase}

-The ordering phase is the second phase in which every delivered transaction is ordered chronologically and included in a new block.
-The ordering service accumulates transactions in each \ac{HLF} channel, and then generates a new block.
-The new block is transmitted to peers for the validation phase in the corresponding \ac{HLF} channel through the gossip protocol.
-Note that we focus on the Kafka/ZooKeeper-based ordering service, which is currently the most widely used and commonly discovered in literature listed in Section \ref{sec:RelatedWork}.
+The ordering phase is to order all transactions chronologically and generate new blocks in the ordering service.
+Note that the ordering service is a node cluster, where a pre-defined consensus protocol is conducted.
+A newly generated block is transmitted to peers for the validation phase through the gossip protocol.
+Note that we focus on the Kafka/ZooKeeper-based ordering service, which is currently the most widely used \cite{LeeKimLeeHsuQue:21}.